Working Daze by John Zakour and Scott Roberts for November 12, 2018

 13. Badass uncle sam

-hawgowar over 5 years ago
+hawgowar almost 6 years ago

 My family is the opposite.
 Ancestors fought in the Civil War, Spanish-American war and WWI.
 Uncles and great uncles in WWII (tank commanders, infantry, and pilots), dad (101st Airborne) and mom (nurse) both served in Korea and I served from Vietnam though Desert Storm, including the war on terror which actually began in the 70s.
 My little brother served in the war on terror.
 We both saw our share.
 He was a counter terrorism specialist and I was USMC infantry in Vietnam then got out, rejoined but the Army next and served as a counterintelligence agent attached to the Rangers and also a sniper.